 These body fluids, this defilement, this shit are what life withstands, hardly and with difficulty, on the part of death.
 There, I am at the border of my condition as a living being.
 My body extricates itself, as being alive, from that border.
-Such wastes drop so that I might live, until, from loss to loss, nothing remains in me and my entire body falls beyond the limit - cadere, cadaver.
-(Kristeva 1982: 3)
+Such wastes drop so that I might live, until, from loss to loss, nothing remains in me and my entire body falls beyond the limit-cadere, cadaver (3).

-Yet that which is 'permanently thrust aside in order to live' (Kristeva 1982: 3) signifies that which the body eventually must become: 'If dung signifies the other side of the border, the place where I am not and which permits me to be, the corpse, the most sickening of wastes, is a border that has encroached upon everything.
+Yet that which is 'permanently thrust aside in order to live' (3) signifies that which the body eventually must become: 'If dung signifies the other side of the border, the place where I am not and which permits me to be, the corpse, the most sickening of wastes, is a border that has encroached upon everything.
 It is no longer I who expel.
 I is expelled' (3).
-The injuries suffered by Chernobyl's first responders vividly demonstrate such disintegration in the most literal way, as their bodies rapidly transform into that which ought to be contained or expelled.
-Petrucci's rendering of the testimony of Ludmila Ignatenko, whose husband Vasya, a firefighter, is numbered among the 'official' fifty-four dead, conveys the nightmare of dissolution: 'he coughed bile, acid / froth and lung, shreds of stomach and liver and still he / stayed... / Those reptile eggs of eyelids, turned always towards me' (2004: 60-61).
-The collapse of self is horrifically conflated with the preparation of food: chicken is boiled 'until the bones sagged' (60), apples are 'pared / and pulped, everything minced and sieved' (60) until 'every trace / of rind or pip removed, no husk shell or pod' (60) remains.
-Vasya is similarly reduced to a series of boundary-crossing parts, 'the black of his forearms and thighs / cracked like pastry' (60), eyes so swollen with 'water / he could not see for skin' (60), until, in an actualisation of Kristevan abjection, the 'I' dissolves into little more than contaminated waste: 'His bones are more active than the Core. / Understand?
-That is no longer your husband' (60).
-Yet in the poem 'This', Petrucci acknowledges the impossibility of conveying the enormity of a disaster such as Chernobyl, which pushes back against the limitations of language even in the context of (ostensibly) objective physical reality:

-is something you cannot write.
-That when the lymph nodes are removed the nose shunts sideways - bloats to three times its normal size.
+The injuries suffered by Chernobyl's first-responders vividly demonstrate such disintegration in the most literal way, as their bodies rapidly transform into that which ought to be contained or expelled.
+Petrucci's rendering of the testimony of Ludmila Ignatenko, whose husband Vasya, a firefighter, is numbered among the 'official' 54 dead, conveys the nightmare of dissolution: 'he coughed bile, acid / froth and lung, shreds of stomach and liver and still he / stayed... / Those reptile eggs of eyelids, turned always towards me' (60-1).
+The collapse of self is horrifically conflated with the preparation of food: chicken is boiled 'until the bones sagged', apples are 'pared / and pulped, everything minced and sieved' until 'every trace / of rind or pip removed, no husk shell or pod' remains.
+Vasya is similarly reduced to a series of boundary-crossing parts, 'the black of his forearms and thighs / cracked like pastry', eyes so swollen with 'water / he could not see for skin', until, in an actualisation of Kristevan abjection, the 'I' dissolves into little more than contaminated waste: 'His bones are more active than the Core. / is something you cannot write.
+That when the lymph nodes are removed the nose shunts sideways-bloats to three times its normal size.
 How eyes brim with an unfamiliar light as though a stranger were using them to see the world for the first time.
-This is not something you can write.
-(Petrucci 2004: 51)
+This is not something you can write (51).